Your teacher has assigned a research paper on the effects of air pollution.

 To keep ourselves, and others safe online, here is a reminder of how you can develop your digital literacy skills:

-- When using someone else's work to support an idea, cite your sources properly.
+· When using someone else's work to support an idea, cite your sources properly.
 This also includes providing accurate attribution when repurposing images or any other visual you retrieve online.
+If you need help citing a source or would like more information on how to avoid plagiarism, check out this resource.

 Have a question about the curriculum, tuition, or how VLACS can give you more freedom to pursue an education?
 Reach out to us, we can help.